jahaur1/DTG_LKNet/README.md

 You can modify the parameters in the [configurations](/configurations/).

-### Attention
+### Notes

-When using PEMS07, please ensure that you have approximately 40GB of GPU memory.
+- Running PEMS07 may require approximately **40 GB of GPU memory** with the current configuration.

-If unable to run PrepareData.py, you can modify your virtual memory based on the error message.
+- If `PrepareData.py` runs out of system memory, consider increasing virtual memory or reducing memory usage during preprocessing.
 ### ERF Visualization for Convolution Layers
 ![ERF‑TCN comparison](./figure/erf_tcn.png "TCN ERF heatmap")
 > Figure A:  Standard TCN effective‑receptive‑field heatmap for traffic prediction.
 Darker color represents higher contribution weight for prediction.